SharinaS/Focalist/README.md

 # Focalist: A Reminder App
 ## Project Description
-This is a web application that allows users to create scheduled reminder text messages that are texted to the user at the specified date and time.
+FocaList is a web application that allows users to create scheduled reminder text messages that are texted to the user at the specified date and time.
+It is currently deployed on Heroku, and is fully functional.
+[Try it out](https://focalistapp.herokuapp.com) by setting a reminder!

 ![screenshot](assets/app-screen-shot.png)